parklab/xTea/README.md

 				    it is highly recommended to run the tool on one repeat type first, and subsequently on the rest.
 				    For example, first use '-y 1', and for then use '-y 6' in a second run);
 				-f: steps to run.
 (5907 means run all the steps);
-				--xtea: this is the full path of the xTea/xtea folder, where the python scripts reside in;
+				--xtea: this is the full path of the xTea/xtea folder (or the xTea_long_release_v0.1.0 folder for long reads module), where the python scripts reside in;
 				-g: gene annotation file in gff3 format;
 				-o: generated running scripts under the working folder;
-				--nclip: minimum number of clipped reads;
-				--cr: minimum number of clipped reads whose mates map to repetitive regions;
-				--nd: minimum number of discordant pairs;
-				--blacklist: for mosaic calling, this one is the germline insertions from population data (e.g. gnomAD).
-File should be in bed format.
-Regions do not want to consider can also be added to this file.

 			Optional:
 				-n: number of cores (default: 8, should be an integer);
-				-m: maximum memory in GB (default: 25, should be an integer; for mosaic mode, large memory is needed);
+				-m: maximum memory in GB (default: 25, should be an integer);
 				-q: cluster partition name;
-				-t: job runtime (for mosaic mode, long running time is needed);
+				-t: job runtime;
 				--flklen: flanking region length;
 				--lsf: add this option if using an LSF cluster (by default, use of the slurm scheduler is assumed);
+				--tumor: indicates the tumor sample in a case-ctrl pair;
+				--purity: tumor purity (by default 0.45);
+				--blacklist: blacklist file in bed format.
+Listed regions will be filtered out;
 				--slurm: runs using the slurm scheduler.
 Generates a script header fit for this scheduler;

+			The following cutoffs will be automatically set based on read depth (and also purity in the case of a tumor sample); These parameters have been thoroughly tuned based on the use of benchmark data and also on a large cohort analysis.
+			For advanced users (optional major cutoffs):
+				--user: by default, this is turned off.
+If this option is set, then a user-specific cutoff will be used;
+				--nclip: minimum number of clipped reads;
+				--cr: minimum number of clipped reads whose mates map to repetitive regions;
+				--nd: minimum number of discordant pairs;

+			Specific parameters for long reads module:
+			    --rmsk: this is a reference full-length L1 annotation file from RepeatMasker only for the "ghost" L1 detection module.
+			            One file named "hg38_L1_larger2K_with_all_L1HS.out" within the downloaded library could be directly used;
+			    --cns: this is the L1 concensus sequence needed only by the "ghost" L1 detection module.
+			           One file named "LINE1.fa" within the downloaded library could be directly used;
+			    --rep: repeat library folder (folder contain files decompressed from the downloaded "rep_lib_annotation.tar.gz");
+			    --clean: clean the intermediate files;

 			```